Frequently asked questions

 Why Should I Go Into A Cybersecurity Career?

 Over the past six years, cybersecurity jobs have increased by 94%.
-If you’re looking for a career in cybersecurity, now is the right time.
-Cybersecurity is an expanding industry that offers many different job opportunities and great career prospects.
-According to Cyberseek, there are almost 500,000 job openings.
-In the Tampa / St.Petersburg / Clearwater job market, for instance, there are over 6,000 job openings.
-This means cybersecurity professionals will always be in high demand.
+If you are looking for a career with a high degree of flexibility and change, then cybersecurity is the right career choice.
+Cybersecurity is a fast-growing industry that offers many career opportunities.
+Cyberseek estimates that there are nearly 500,000 job opportunities.
+For example, the Tampa / St.Petersburg/ Clearwater job market has over 6,000 open positions.
+This means that cybersecurity professionals need to be available at all times.

 What do cybersecurity workers prefer-a degree or certifications?